grpc/grpc-go/Documentation/server-reflection-tutorial.md

 ## gRPCurl

-After enabling Server Reflection in a server application, you can use gRPCurl to check its services. gRPC CLI is built with Go and has packages available.
+After enabling Server Reflection in a server application, you can use gRPCurl to check its services. gRPCurl is built with Go and has packages available.
 Instructions on how to install and use gRPCurl can be found at [gRPCurl Installation](https://github.com/fullstorydev/grpcurl#installation).